Ad Hoc Reporting allows end users to easily build their own reports and modify existing ones with little to no training.

-Ad hoc reporting generates reports that meet individual information requirements quickly and easily, allowing end users to dynamically modify and drill through report data for powerful information analysis.
-This type of flexibility frees up valuable IT resources and gets information to end users immediately, empowering them to interact with the data.
+Ad hoc reporting generates rapid reports that meet individual information requirements with ease.
+This allows end users to dynamically modify and drill through report data for powerful information analysis.
+This flexibility frees up valuable IT resources and gets information to end users immediately.
+You are immediately empowered to interact with the data.

 For example, end users can sort, filter, and drill into data via on-screen controls or change their data view by choosing their own custom chart preferences.
 Further, users can drag and drop different components such as tables, crosstabs, charts, parameters, filter controls, labels etc. directly into their report to yield precisely the desired data view.
 Ad hoc reporting helps developers make reporting accessible to non-technical users and eliminates the lengthy back-and-forth, report creation process between end users and developers.

-Ad hoc reporting is self service, allowing reports to be easily built with the exact information that users require without tying up developer resources.
-Affording business users the ability to take control of some of their own reporting needs helps them to extract maximum value from both their data and their application while simultaneously extending the overall agility of their organizational BI.
+Ad hoc reporting is self service, allowing reports to be easily built with the exact information that users need without tying up developer resources.
+This affords business users the ability to take control of their own reporting needs, and helps them to extract maximum value from both their data and their application while simultaneously extending the overall agility of their organizational BI.